 Senior quarterback throws for 466 yards and five scores ; Grant, Rush both post 100-yard receiving games

-Former Green Wave standout and longtime NFL player and coach Lionel Washington returned to his alma mater as a co-defensive coordinator and secondary coach for Tulane in 2012 and will begin his third season on the staff in 2014.
+Former Green Wave standout and longtime NFL player and coach Lionel Washington returned to his alma mater as a co-defensive coordinator and secondary coach for Tulane in 2012 and will begin his fourth season on the staff in 2015.

 A native of nearby Lutcher, Washington spent 27 years in the NFL as a player or coach, all on the defensive side of the football.
 He played 15 seasons in the NFL as a defensive back and was a secondary coach for 12 years following retirement.
-He is a recent inductee into the Louisiana Sports Hall of Fame and is a selection to the 2014 Greater New Orleans Sports Hall of Fame.
+He was inducted into both the Louisiana Sports Hall of Fame and Greater New Orleans Sports Hall of Fame in 2014.

 In three seasons of leading the Green Wave defense, two Tulane defenders have been selected in the NFL Draft- Lorenzo Doss and Taurean Nixon in 2015- while three other players signed as free agents with NFL teams, including Derrick Strozier, Jordan Sullen and Julius Warmsley.